-Dr. Karthick Thiyagarajan received the B.E. degree in Electronics and Instrumentation Engineering from the Anna University, India, in 2011, the M.Sc. degree in Mechatronics from the University of Newcastle Upon Tyne, United Kingdom, in 2013 and the Ph.D. degree specializing in Sensor Technologies from the University of Technology Sydney, Australia, in 2018.
+Dr. Karthick Thiyagarajan received the B.E. degree in Electronics and Instrumentation Engineering from the Anna University, India, in 2011, the M.Sc. degree in Mechatronics from the University of Newcastle Upon Tyne, United Kingdom, in 2013 and the Ph.D. degree specializing in Smart Sensing Technology from the University of Technology Sydney, Australia, in 2018.

-- Student Water Prize 2018 from the New South Wales – Australian Water Association.
+- Finalist, Student Water Prize 2018 (National Award), Australian Water Association.

-- People’s Choice Award (Poster Presentation) in the UTS FEIT Research Showcase 2017.
+- People’s Choice Award (Poster Presentation), UTS FEIT Research Showcase 2017.

-- People’s Choice Award (Oral Presentation) in the UTS FEIT Research Showcase 2016.
+- People’s Choice Award (Oral Presentation), UTS FEIT Research Showcase 2016.

 - Member, Institute of Electrical and Electronic Engineers (IEEE).

 - Member, Australian Robotics and Automation Association (ARAA).